-The Clinical Mental Health Counseling program was designed by faculty members in the Counseling Program in accord with the licensure requirements of the State of Pennsylvania.
-The current coursework is based on the standards and recommendations of the following sources: the Council for Accreditation of Counseling and Related Educational Programs (CACREP), Ethical Standards for Community Counselors developed by ACA, NCC examination requirements, and licensure requirements for community counselors as outlined by the Commonwealth of Pennsylvania.
+The Clinical Mental Health Counseling Program was designed by our faculty in accord with the licensure requirements of the State of Pennsylvania and is recognized by (CACREP).
+The coursework is based on the standards and recommendations of: the Council for Accreditation of Counseling and Related Educational Programs (CACREP), Ethical Standards for Community Counselors developed by ACA, NCC examination requirements, and licensure requirements for community counselors as outlined by the Commonwealth of Pennsylvania.

-Students are prepared for the clinical mental health counseling profession through training in courses such as counseling theory, group dynamics, counseling skills, multi-cultural counseling, consultative services and clinical counseling orientation.
-They will also have the opportunity to select elective courses focusing on an area of specialization, such as marriage and family counseling or drug and alcohol counseling.
+Students are prepared for the clinical mental health counseling profession through training in core courses such as counseling theory, group dynamics, counseling skills, multi-cultural counseling, consultative services and clinical counseling orientation.
+They also select elective courses focusing on an area of specialization, such as marriage and family counseling or drug and alcohol counseling.
 Students are provided with the opportunity to develop their counseling skills within the community setting through the practicum and internship experiences.

 Level I (15 credits)

 CHR 8883 Ethics and Professional Orientation in Counseling